ACuteWoof/rmd/README.md

 ---

-The options listed below can be toggled on and of with the little menu that pops up when you click the gear icon on the top right corner.
+The options listed below can be toggled on and off with the little menu that pops up when you click the gear icon on the top right corner.

 ![Options menu](https://rmd.lewoof.xyz/options.png)